luzianscherrer/heirhold/README.md

 The frontend can be accessed on GitHub Pages: https://luzianscherrer.github.io/heirhold/

+The contracts are deployed on [Rootstock Testnet](https://rootstock.io) and [Ethereum Sepolia](https://chainlist.org/chain/11155111) to cover both bitcion and ether holdings.

 You might want to head over to the [Rootstock Testnet Faucet](https://faucet.rootstock.io) to get some tRBTC for testing.

-The contracts are deployed on [Rootstock Testnet](https://rootstock.io):
+Sepolia ETH might be found at the [Sepolia Faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia).

 | Chain             | Address                                                                                                                                                     | Description      |
 | ----------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------- |